technology-toolbox/website/content/blog/jjameson/2007/05/07/deleting-large-sites-and-recovering-from-the-failed-deletion-of-a-site.md

 {{< /blockquote >}}

-Something similar happened last month on my initial deployment to TEST (I pressed {{< kbd key="CTRL+C" >}} while activating one of the features that creates sites and ended  up corrupting the database).
+Something similar happened last month on my initial deployment to TEST (I pressed {{< kbd "CTRL+C" >}} while activating one of the features that creates sites and ended  up corrupting the database).
 At that time I simply deleted the Web application and  recreated it.

 We are planning on rebuilding our Test environment at least once sometime during  the next couple of weeks.
 However, I did not want to perform a rebuild last week  since it would interrupt the Test team (i.e. the /Archive/Library site is only a  fraction of the feature set we were currently testing and we have several hundred  gigabytes of content in other site collections to support the testing of those features).
 I was prepared to delete the entire Web application but only as a last resort.